A Beginner’s Guide to Coffee Brewing Methods

 Coffee Cone (V60)

-• Brewing time: 2-3 minutes
+- Brewing time: 2–3 minutes

-• Yield: 1-2 cups
+- Yield: 1–2 cups

-• Best for: Light to medium roasts
+- Best for: Light to medium roasts

-• Grind: Medium-fine
+- Grind: Medium-fine

 The V60, named for its V-shaped design and 60-degree angle, has become a favorite among specialty coffee shops and home brewers alike.

 Its spiral ridges along the dripper's walls allow air to escape during brewing, preventing the filter from sticking to the sides and ensuring even extraction.
-This process allows you to experience the coffee’s delicate flavor notes and produces a clean cup with no sediment.
+This design allows you to experience the coffee's delicate flavor notes and produces a clean cup with no sediment.
 The single large hole at the bottom gives you complete control over the flow rate, though this also means technique is crucial for consistent results.

 Chemex

-• Brewing time: 3-4 minutes
+- Brewing time: 3–4 minutes

-• Yield: 3-8 cups
+- Yield: 3–8 cups

-• Best for: Light to medium roasts
+- Best for: Light to medium roasts

-• Grind: Medium-coarse
+- Grind: Medium-coarse

 The Chemex combines elegant design with practical functionality.
 Its thick, proprietary paper filters contribute to an exceptionally clean cup by trapping oils and preventing even the finest sediment from passing through.
 The unique double-bonded filters also regulate flow rate and heat retention during the brewing process.
 The carafe's narrow waist creates an air gap that helps maintain temperature while providing a convenient grip for serving.

-The key to pour-over success lies in the pouring technique – start with a gentle stream to saturate the grounds evenly in a circular motion, allowing the coffee to "bloom" for 30 seconds before continuing with the main pour.
+BREWING TIP The key to pour-over success lies in the pouring technique — start with a gentle stream to saturate the grounds evenly in a circular motion, allowing the coffee to "bloom" for 30 seconds before continuing with the main pour. |

-• Brewing time: 4-5 minutes
+- Brewing time: 4–5 minutes

-• Yield: 2-8 cups (depending on size)
+- Yield: 2–8 cups (depending on size)

-• Best for: Medium to dark roasts
+- Best for: Medium to dark roasts

-• Grind: Coarse
+- Grind: Coarse

-• Creates a full-bodied, rich cup with more oils and microscopic particles
+- Highlights: Full-bodied, rich cup with more oils and microscopic particles

 Using the French press is all about timing.

-Perhaps the biggest downside to the French press is that it is relatively harder to clean compared to other home-brewing methods.
+Perhaps the biggest downside to the French press is that it's relatively harder to clean compared to other home-brewing methods.
 To clean your French press, add dish soap and warm water, then pump the plunger several times to dislodge the grounds before disassembling and rinsing all parts thoroughly.
 Do not dump your grounds down the drain — save them for your compost instead.

 Related: The Art of Brewing the Perfect Cup of Coffee – Better Grounds

-• Brewing time: 1-2 minutes
+- Brewing time: 1–2 minutes

-• Yield: 1-2 cups
+- Yield: 1–2 cups

-• Best for: Any roast level
+- Best for: Any roast level

-• Grind: Fine to medium-fine
+- Grind: Fine to medium-fine

-• Perfect for traveling and experimenting with different recipes
+- Highlights: Perfect for traveling and experimenting with different recipes

-The Aeropress is a versatile brewing method that combines immersion and pressure for a quick, concentrated cup.
+The AeroPress is a versatile brewing method that combines immersion and pressure for a quick, concentrated cup.

 The standard method involves placing the device over your cup, adding coffee and hot water, stirring briefly, then pressing down the plunger to force the brew through a paper filter.